EpixZone/EpixNet/plugins/Zeroname/README.md

 ### `zeroname_config.json` file

 In `~/.namecoin/zeroname_config.json`

 ```
 {
   "lastprocessed": 223910,
-  "zeronet_path": "/root/ZeroNet", # Update with your path
+  "epixnet_path": "/root/EpixNet", # Update with your path
   "privatekey": "", # Update with your private key of your site
   "site": "" # Update with the address of your site
 }